ShameekConyers/siclib/docs/projects/numerical_applications/index.md

 ---

-## Why use Numerical Analysis?
+## What is and Why use Numerical Analysis?

-Numerical is the study of algorithms that use numerical approximation rather than using symbolic manipulation to find exact solutions to solve math problems
+Numerical Analysis is the study of algorithms that use numerical approximation rather than using symbolic manipulation to find exact solutions to solve math problems

 ### Example Applications